SQFI

 Rather than viewing traceability as an isolated system or project, leading organizations integrate it into everyday operations, reinforcing food safety expectations across quality, supply chain, operations, and regulatory teams.

-Organizations that are not prepared face longer investigation timelines, broader recalls, higher costs, and increased reputational risk.
+Organizations that are not prepared can face longer investigation timelines, broader recalls, higher costs, and increased reputational risk.
 In contrast, traceability-ready companies can respond with confidence, minimizing disruption while protecting public health.

 Digital traceability systems provide the structure needed to consistently capture and manage traceability data across suppliers, facilities, and distribution partners.
 By defining Key Data Elements (KDEs) and Critical Tracking Events (CTEs), organizations establish clear expectations for what data is required and when it must be recorded.